EliziumNet/Krayola/README.md

 'Wowzer, Willow, today has been great', cried Twilight.
 'Too right, now we don't ever have to get bogged down with those pesky little array indexing errors and can avoid those trouble-some multi-dimensional arrays.
 I generally don't have a problem with multi-dimensional arrays, but in PowerShell, they really do make my head itch! :thinking:'.

 And finally, the creator thanked them for their gifts :sunglasses: and replied in kind, 'I'm so pleased you brought me that 'Recycled Plastik', may all my good vibes and well wishes go 'From My Mind To Yours'.
 Do yourself a favour and branch out a little.
 This is a bit off beat and some say an acquired taste, but you ought to check out :four: :princess: :sparkles: '*For Her Light*' as he handed them a copy of *Earth Inferno*.
 'Enjoy!
-Oh and don't forget, those old functions are deprecated so use them no more, they are destined for the realms of the Underworld :skull:, long live Scribbler and Krayon'
+Oh and don't forget, those old functions are deprecated so use them no more, they are destined for the realms of the Underworld :skull:, long live Scribbler and Krayon'; 'Hoorah!!'.
+They all cried.

 The happy scripters left the creator with a skip in their step and joy in their hearts :gift_heart:.

 ... and they all lived happily ever after :joy:.

+And now back to reality.

 ## Supporting Utilities